RolandYambao/Oversight/README.md

 # Oversight
-A game where you play as a watch tower who must guess its way in searching for troublemakers down below.
+A game where you play as a watch tower who must guess its way in searching for the troublemaker down below.
 Search for hints to succeed and prevent them from attacking you.

 Game Loop:
 1. There are two players or a player and an AI.
 Player 1 is the Watch Tower, Player 2 (which can be an AI) is the troublemaker.